Ciela-Institute/caustics/paper.md

 # Summary

-Gravitational lensing occurs when light passes by a massive body; the path of the light is then deflected from its original trajectory.
-In astronomy this phenomenon is observed in a variety of configurations, often involving galaxies and clusters of galaxies, which must align within a fraction of a degree on the sky.
+Gravitational lensing is the deflection of light rays due to the gravity of intervening masses.
+This phenomenon is observed in a variety of scales and configurations, often involving galaxies and clusters of galaxies.
+The lensed object must align on the sky of order $\sim 1$ arcsecond for galaxy-galaxy lensing, or 10's of arcseonds for cluster-galaxy lensing.
 As the discovery of lens systems has grown to the low thousands, these systems have become pivotal for precision measurements and addressing critical questions in astrophysics.
-Notably, they facilitate the measurement of the Universe's expansion rate [@holycow], dark matter [@Hezaveh2016; @Vegetti2014], supernovae [@Rodney2021], quasars [@Peng2006], and the first stars [@Welch2022] among other topics.
-With future surveys expected to discover hundreds of thousands of lensing system, we present `caustics`, a code designed to handle the extensive computational demands of modeling such a vast number of lensing systems.
+Notably, they facilitate the measurement of the Universe's expansion rate [e.g.
+@holycow], dark matter [e.g. @Hezaveh2016; @Vegetti2014], supernovae [e.g.
+@Rodney2021], quasars [e.g. @Peng2006], and the first stars [e.g. @Welch2022]
+among other topics.
+With future surveys expected to discover hundreds of thousands of lensing systems, the modelling and simulation of such systems must occur at orders of magnitude larger scale then ever before.
+Here we present `caustics`, a code designed to handle the extensive computational demands of modeling such a vast number of lensing systems.

 # Statement of need

-The next generation of astronomical surveys, such as Rubin, Euclid, and Roman, is expected to uncover hundreds of thousands of gravitational lenses [@Collett2015], dramatically increasing the scientific potential of gravitational lensing studies.
-Currently, analyzing a single lensing system can take several days or weeks, so computational advancements like GPU acceleration and algorithmic advances like automatic differentiation are needed to make the computational timescales realistic for such large samples. `caustics` is built with the future of lensing in mind, using `PyTorch` [@pytorch] to accelerate the low level computation and enable sophisticated algorithms like Hamiltonian Monte Carlo [@hmc] which rely on automatic differentiation.
+The next generation of astronomical surveys, such as the Large Synoptic Sky Telescope survey and Euclid wide survey, are expected to uncover hundreds of thousands of gravitational lenses [@Collett2015], dramatically increasing the scientific potential of gravitational lensing studies.
+Currently, analyzing a single lensing system can take several days or weeks, which will be infeasible as the number of known lenses increases by orders of magnitude.
+Thus, advancements such as computational acceleration via GPUs and/or algorithmic advances such as automatic differentiation are needed to reduce the analysis timescales. `caustics` is built with the future of lensing in mind, using `PyTorch` [@pytorch] to accelerate the low level computation and enable deep learning algorithms which rely on automatic differentiation.
+Automatic differentiation also benefits classical algorithms such as Hamiltonian Monte Carlo [@hmc].
 With these tools available, `caustics` will provide greater than two orders of magnitude acceleration to most standard operations, enabling previously impractical analyses at scale.

-`caustics` is not the only gravitational lensing code publicly available.
-The well established `lenstronomy` package has been in use since 2018 [@lenstronomy], `PyAutoLens` is also widely used [@PyAutoLens], and GIGA-Lens is a specialized JAX [@JAX] based gravitational lensing package [@GIGALens].
-`Caustics` development has been primarily focused on three aspects: processing speed, user experience, and flexibility.
-The code is optimized to exploit PyTorch's capabilities fully, enhancing processing speed significantly.
-The user experience is streamlined by providing three interfaces to the code: configuration file, object-oriented, and functional where each interface level requires more expertise but allows more capabilities.
+Several other simulation packages for strong gravitational lensing are already publicly available.
+The well established `lenstronomy` package has been in use since 2018 [@lenstronomy]; `GLAMER` is a C++ based code for modelling complex and large dynamic range fields [@GLAMER]; `PyAutoLens` is also widely used [@PyAutoLens]; and GIGA-Lens is a specialized JAX [@JAX] based gravitational lensing package [@GIGALens]; among others [@Suyu2010; @Keeton2011].
+There are also several "in house" codes developed for specialized analysis which are then not publicly released. `Caustics` development has been primarily focused on three aspects: processing speed, user experience, and flexibility.
+The code is optimized to fully exploit PyTorch's capabilities, significantly enhancing processing speed.
+The user experience is streamlined by providing three interfaces to the code: configuration file, object-oriented, and functional, where each interface level requires more expertise but allows more capabilities.
 In this way, users with all levels of gravitational lensing simulation experience may effectively engage with the software.
 Flexibility is achieved by a determined focus on minimalism in the core functionality of `caustics`.
+All of these elements combine to make `Caustics` a capable lensing simulator to support machine learning applications, and classical analysis.

-`caustics` fulfills a timely need for a differentiable lensing simulator as differentiable codes are already advancing other fields.
-For example, gravitational wave analysis [@Coogan2022; @Edwards2023; @Wong2023]; astronomical image photometry [@Stone2023]; point spread function modelling [@Desdoigts2023];
+`Caustics` fulfills a timely need for a differentiable lensing simulator.
+Several other fields have already benefitted from such simulators, for example: gravitational wave analysis [@Coogan2022; @Edwards2023; @Wong2023]; astronomical image photometry [@Stone2023]; point spread function modelling [@Desdoigts2023];
-light curves [@Millon2024]; even generic optimization for scientific problems [@Nikolic2018]. `caustics` is built on the lessons from other differentiable codes, and built to accelerate machine learning in the field of strong lensing.
+light curves [@Millon2024]; and even generic optimization for scientific problems [@Nikolic2018]. `Caustics` is built on lessons from other differentiable codes, with the goal of enabling machine learning techniques in the field of strong lensing.
+With `caustics` it will now be possible to analyze over 100,000 lenses in a timely manner.

 # Scope